Our biological clock adjusts to the worst of the discomfort within a period of 24 to 48 hours, the doctor said.

+Dubai: For an average person, fasting 15 hours a day requires a certain amount of preparation.
 While mental and spiritual preparation is a fundamental part of Ramadan, physically training your body to adjust to the fasting routine depends on the food you decide to regularly consume before and after your fast.

-However, it is important to follow a nutrient-rich diet plan that maintains your health and endurance levels throughout the day, Dr Chandy George, Ayurvedic Lifestyle Consultant at Balance Wellbeing 360, told Gulf News.
+Ramadan is a month of devotion and self-discipline.
+However, it is important to follow a nutrient-rich diet plan that maintains your health and endurance levels throughout the day, Dr. Chandy George, Ayurvedic Lifestyle Consultant at Balance Wellbeing 360, told Gulf News.

+Discussing the philosophy of fasting, Dr. George pointed out that scientifically and medically speaking, fasting helps cleanse the body of toxins.
 “Essentially this is something the body already knows how to do — every night as we sleep we are on a mini-fast.
 However, toxins tend to build up over the years and the body needs help to cleanse itself fully.”

 The approximately 15-hour fasting cycle, however, ensures that while the individual has to encounter challenges, it does not harm the body in any irreversible manner.

-Around noon, fatigue resulting from staying hungry, followed by a lack of rest, may result in dehydration, low blood pressure and also a feeling of faintness, he explained.
+Around noon, fatigue resulting from staying hungry, followed by a lack of rest, may result in dehydration, low blood pressure, and also a feeling of faintness, he explained.
 There is also a likelihood of feeling tired, experiencing headaches and nausea.
 “It is advisable to rest in the afternoon and wake up just before prayer time.”

 End your day-long fast with a light meal.
-Start with dates and plenty of water along with green tea or coffee (kahwa), Dr George said.
-Recommending tender coconut water as the best juice to end a fast, Dr George advises people to avoid citrus fruit juices and instead opt for juices like water melon, bananas, and kiwi.
+Start with dates and plenty of water along with green tea or coffee (kahwa), Dr. George said.
+Recommending tender coconut water as the best juice to end a fast, Dr. George advises people to avoid citrus fruit juices and instead opt for juices like watermelon, bananas, and kiwi.
 Fasting throughout the day fills your stomach with acidic gastric juices, and citrus fruit juices will add to the acidity, he said.

-Choose foods that are rich in fibre, as foods that release energy slowly should be your priority during fasting.
-These include sugary fruits like banana and kiwi, as well as lentils and grains such as kidney beans, millets, semolina and wholegrain rice.
+Choose foods that are rich in fiber, as foods that release energy slowly should be your priority during fasting.
+These include sugary fruits like banana and kiwi, as well as lentils and grains such as kidney beans, millets, semolina, and wholegrain rice.
 “I also advise staying away from all fried, oily and dried foods to avoid constipation and indigestion, and it’s best to reduce the consumption of leafy vegetables.”

-Originally published on http://gulfnews.com
+Originally published on gulfnews.com